-Consider condo renting in the Philippines‘ capital.
-Condo communities are strategically located near transport networks, schools and business districts.
+Consider condo renting in the Philippines‘ capital and choose the best condo in Manila, DMCI Homes.
+Their condo communities are strategically located near transport networks, schools and business districts.
 You don’t necessarily need to choose a condo for lease right beside your university or office.
 The rent in these properties is likely to be astronomic.
 You can choose one that’s walking distance away from the train station or major highways like EDSA or C5.
 This can cut your travel time and expenses by half.

 To thrive in a city as big as Metro Manila, you need to strategize your daily activities.
 You wouldn’t want to be late on your first day in school or at work.
 Traffic isn’t an acceptable excuse for tardiness because, as you will eventually learn, road congestion is a sad reality in the city.

 Explore all transportation options to your school or office.
 Are there tricycles that can take you to the train station when jeepneys are full?
 Where can you hail a cab if the train breaks down?
 You may also want to know the flood hazards areas when the rainy season starts.